 Micah 5

 Micah 5 opens in the middle of a siege.
 The enemy has surrounded the city, and the worst of it is the insult laid on Israel's leader: they shall smite the judge of Israel with a rod upon the cheek (v.
 1).
-A blow on the cheek was the ancient world's gesture of contempt - not the wound of an honourable fight but the humiliation of a captive.
+A blow on the cheek was the ancient world's gesture of contempt, the humiliation of a captive.
 Israel's king is mocked, the nation is brought low, and there is no help in sight from any earthly quarter.
-It is precisely here, at the bottom, that the prophet lifts his eyes and speaks the promise that has echoed down every Christmas since.3

 From the Ruler the prophecy widens to the people He gathers.
 The remnant of Jacob will be set among the nations in two images held together - as a dew from the LORD, gentle and life-giving, falling without waiting for any man (v.
 7); and as a lion among the beasts of the forest, before whom enemies cannot stand (v.
 8).
 And the chapter ends with the LORD himself doing a deep work of cleansing: He will cut off the horses and chariots, the strongholds, the witchcrafts and soothsayers, the graven images and the groves (vv.
-10-14) - every prop His people had trusted in His place - until there is nothing left for them to lean on but Him.2
+10-14) - every prop His people had trusted in His place - until there is nothing left for them to lean on but Him.

 Tap any highlighted phrase to jump to the commentary that unpacks it.